GeekAlexis/FastMOT/README.md

     Note that anchors may not follow the same order in the Darknet cfg file.
 You need to mask out the anchors for each yolo layer using the indices in `mask` in Darknet cfg.
     Unlike YOLOv4, the anchors are usually in reverse for YOLOv3 and YOLOv3/v4-tiny
 2. Change class labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py) to your object classes
-3. Modify cfg/mot.json: set `model` in `yolo_detector` to the added Python class and set `class_ids` you want to detect.
+3. Modify cfg/mot.json: set `model` in `yolo_detector` to the added Python class name and set `class_ids` of interest.
 You may want to play with `conf_thresh` based on the accuracy of your model
 ### Add custom ReID
 1. Subclass `ReID` like here: https://github.com/GeekAlexis/FastMOT/blob/32c217a7d289f15a3bb0c1820982df947c82a650/fastmot/models/reid.py#L50-L55
     ```